freezebraincodes/rest-api-python-flask/README.md

 ## Sub Project Directories
 - `first-rest-api`: A basic REST api for a store in demonstrating GET/POST
 - `item-list-rest-api`: Demonstrating the use of `virtualenv` and basic authentication with json web token (jwt)
+- `item-list-with-sqlite-rest-api`: Demonstrating the api with sqlite database

 ## Usage